tylernguyen/x1c6-hackintosh/README.md

 `Lastly, if my work here helped you.
 Please consider donating, it would mean a lot to me.`

-**`In short, x1c6-hackintosh is very stable and is currently my daily driver.
-I fully recommend this project to anyone looking for a MacBook alternative.`**

 > ## Update

 ##### Recent | [Changelog Archive](https://github.com/tylernguyen/x1c6-hackintosh/docs/CHANGELOG.md)